 Keeping it cool in January

 SD usually kicks off the new year with slightly cooler temperatures and rain: An average high of 63.1° and 1.06 inches of accumulated precipitation in January.
-This month is known to bring higher humidity — approx. 60%.
+This month is known to bring higher humidity — approximately 60%.
 Combined with cooler temps on land and sea, this could make the weather feel colder than it is.
 January-March have the lowest UV Index, but sunscreen is always a good idea.

 Chillin’ in February